top of page

 From Ballard House to Today: The Ancestral Lineage of Black Midwifery in Birmingham

-Speakers: Majella Chube Hamilton and Dr. Stephanie Mitchell, DNP, CNM
+Speakers: Dr. Majella Chube Hamilton

 This session honors the Ballard House as a cornerstone of community health, and self-determination.
 Through its history, Majella Chube Hamilton will highlight the health practices that protected generations of families and laid the groundwork for today’s movements to reclaim and uplift Black maternal health in Alabama and beyond.